 The contributions by the staff of John Wiley & Sons, Inc., reflect a high degree of professional competence and are duly recognized.
-These include Executive Editor Linda Ratts (recipient of the John Wiley Global Education Editor of the Year Award for 2013), Senior Production Editor Suzie Chapman, Senior Designer Maureen Eide, and Senior Photograph Editor Lisa Gee.
-We wish to especially acknowledge the long-term production efforts of Christine Cervoni of Camelot Editorial Services, LLC, as well as the proofreading of Helen Walden.
-The staff members of Aptara, Inc., including production manager Jackie Henry, are recognized for their composition work.
-The talented illustrators of Precision Graphics continue to maintain a high standard of illustration excellence.
+These include Executive Editor Linda Ratts, Associate Developmental Editor Adria Giattino, Editorial Assistant Adriana Alecci, Senior Production Editor Ken Santor, Senior Designer Wendy Lai, and Senior Photograph Editor Billy Ray.
+We wish to especially acknowledge the long-term production efforts of Christine Cervoni of Camelot Editorial Services, LLC, as well as the editing of Helen Walden.
+The talented illustrators of Lachina continue to maintain a high standard of illustration excellence.

 Finally, we wish to state the extremely significant contribution of our families for the patience and support over the many hours of manuscript preparation.
-Dale Kraige has managed the preparation of the manuscript for the Eighth Edition and has been a key individual in checking all stages of the proof.
-In addition, both Stephanie Kokan and David Kraige have contributed problem ideas, illustrations, and solutions to a number of the problems over the past several editions.
+In particular, Dale Kraige has managed the preparation of the manuscript for the Ninth Edition and has been a key individual in checking all stages of the proof.